thosgood/this-weeks-finds/markdown/151-200/week159.md

-This paper gives an elegant new formulation of 11d supergravity by starting from a kind of BF theory and then imposing constraints, very much like Plebanski\'s formulation of ordinary gravity in 4d spacetime.
+This paper gives an elegant new formulation of 11d supergravity by starting from a kind of BF theory and then imposing constraints, very much like Plebanski's formulation of ordinary gravity in 4d spacetime.
-Recall that in Plebanski\'s formalism, we start with:
+Recall that in Plebanski's formalism, we start with:

 a\) a Lorentz connection A, which can locally be thought of as a 1-form taking values in the Lie algebra of the Lorentz group,